Find what you're looking for quick, easy & in their exact locationActivate Map Now

 Yes, there is a bank with ATMs that only accept Visa Credit Cards.

-Be prepared and withdraw a sufficient amount of money in the country you are travelling from to avoid inconveniences.
-Keep your money in a safe / discreet place.
+Be prepared and withdraw a sufficient amount of money either in the country you are travelling from and / or in large cities and towns in Mozambique to avoid inconveniences.
+Please remember to always keep your money in a safe and discreet place

-We advise you confirm prior with the lodge you're staying at if they offer credit card facilities.
-Otherwise cash is only accepted in small shops and markets.
+We kindly advise you ask and confirm with the venue you're staying at or visiting if they offer credit card facilities prior to taking on their services.
+Otherwise cash is ONLY accepted in small shops and markets, so it's important to have cash on-hand.

 Yes, both Ponta do Ouro & Ponta Malongane (villages are 7km apart) have shops where one can purchase sim cards + data.